How to recover MySQL when the HDD of an old version of Linux server fails

 /usr/local/mysql/bin/mysqld_safe --user=mysql &

-If you start it now, recovery is OK for now.
+If it starts up like this, recovery is OK for now

 mysqldump -u root -p db name > /home/hogehoge/new_buckup.dmp